Top 15 Benefits Of Total Quality Management (TQM)

 Introduction

 Quality is the backbone of any successful organisation, defining the standards and performance expected by customers and stakeholders alike.
 Total Quality Management (TQM) is a holistic approach that emphasises continuous improvement, customer satisfaction, and the involvement of all employees in the quality process.
-This guide will delve into what TQM entails, its key principles, benefits, practical applications, implementation strategies, and future trends.
+This guide will explore TQM, its key principles, benefits, practical applications, implementation strategies, and future trends.

 What is Total Quality Management?
 (TQM)

-Total Quality Management (TQM) is a management philosophy that aims to embed awareness of quality in all organisational processes.
-Originating in the 1950s and gaining widespread popularity by the 1980s, TQM focuses on long-term success through customer satisfaction and is achieved through the participation of all members of an organisation.
+Total Quality Management (TQM) is a management philosophy that aims to embed quality awareness in all organisational processes.
+Originating in the 1950s and gaining widespread popularity by the 1980s, TQM focuses on long-term success through customer satisfaction and is achieved through the participation of all organisational members.
 It integrates fundamental management techniques, existing improvement efforts, and technical tools under a disciplined approach.

-TQM revolves around the concept that the quality of products and services is the responsibility of everyone involved in the creation or consumption of them.
+TQM revolves around the concept that the quality of products and services is the responsibility of everyone involved in their creation or consumption.
 It is not just the duty of a quality control department but of every employee, from the CEO to the frontline workers.
 This comprehensive involvement ensures that quality improvement is a continuous process.

 Table: Comparison of Quality Management and Total Quality Management